rust-lang/book/nostarch/chapter06.md

 #### Matching `Some(T)`

-Let's examine the first execution of `plus_one` in more detail.
+Let’s examine the first execution of `plus_one` in more detail.
 In the above example when we call `plus_one(five)`, the variable `x` in the body of `plus_one` will have the value `Some(5)`.
 We compare that against each match
 arm: